Spoiler Alert! This review contains spoilers. So if you haven’t listened to West Cork yet and are intending to do so - stop reading now!

-Our review of Episode 3: Sophie Buoniol will be available here next Monday.
+Our review of Episode 3: Sophie Buoniol is available here.

 If you’d like to get in touch with your own observations, theories or concerns about the West Cork Podcast you can email us at [email protected] or contact me directly on Twitter or Instagram @jayburgkk.